-All grades are posted in CANVAS (MyMathLab scores can also be accessed in your My-MathLab gradebook).
+Grades are posted in CANVAS (MyMathLab scores can be accessed in your MyMathLab gradebook; only total points may be posted in CANVAS).
 You are responsible to verify that those grades are accurate.
-You have one week after a score has been posted to resolve any grade concerns by contacting Mrs. Smith or Dr. Harrington.
+You have one week after a score has been posted either in CANVAS or MyMathLab to resolve any grade concerns by contacting Mrs. Smith or Dr. Harrington.
 We will not consider these grading disputes at the end of the semester.

 Please note: Important course information is clearly communicated in this course guide and assignments and course materials are easily accessible through the CANVAS modules and announcements.
 If you cannot find your answer in the resources above, there is also a discussion forum available in CANVAS.
 Please use this to post questions and to supply answers to your fellow students.
-Your instructors will check the discussion forum regularly to answer your questions and to provide other information.
+Your instructors will check the discussion forum regularly to answer your questions and to provide updates and reminders.